manash-ranjan-khamari/information/README.md

 - Application Information
     - Application Code flow
-        - All opeeration will happen in the mongo collections
+        - All operation will happen in the mongo collections
     - How to Run
         - Run `npm start` to kickstart the application
     - Unit Testing
-        - Added just a sample unit test for review
+        - Added few unit test for review
         - Also we can have the unit test run on pre-commit hook, so that no bad code can go w/o passing the unit-testing audit